 Operational pitfalls to strategy execution

-Too often managers tend to believe that execution equals alignment and failure in execution means a breakdown in the command chain.
-For example, Mintzberg revealed in 1987 that only 10% of strategies were executed as planned.
-In this blog, we will focus on operational strategy execution barriers due to weak preparation.
-You might also like to find what are the structural barriers to strategy execution from here.
+Managers often believe that execution equals alignment, and when execution fails, they assume it indicates a breakdown in the command chain.
+For example, in 1987, Mintzberg revealed that only 10% of strategies were executed as planned.
+In this blog, we focus on operational strategy execution barriers caused by weak preparation.
+You might also want to learn about the structural barriers to strategy execution from here.

-According to various studies, 60 – 80% of an organization’s employees are not engaged as they fail to see how their effort is tied to the company’s overall strategy.
-Companies with high employee engagement have according to studies 4 times higher profitability compared to peers.
+Studies show that 60-80% of an organization’s employees are not engaged because they fail to see how their efforts connect to the company’s overall strategy.
+Companies with high employee engagement achieve four times higher profitability compared to their peers.

 1. Lack of focus

-A strategy involves a set of choices that define what the organization is going to do and what it is not going to do.
-Lack of focus is a problem that most organizations face.
-It is not too uncommon for a small organization to have over 100 ongoing projects without clear prioritization, which ultimately frustrates the employees as nothing seems to happen.
+A strategy defines the organization’s choices about what to do and what not to do.
+Most organizations struggle with a lack of focus.
+It’s not uncommon for a small organization to run over 100 projects without clear prioritization, which frustrates employees when nothing seems to progress.

-The success of strategy execution relies on performance in the projects or activities that make it up.
-Therefore, it is critical to make sure you have the right portfolio and the prioritization is properly set up.
-An effective organization needs to restrict strategic choices to just a handful of objectives.
-The number of strategic projects and initiatives contributing to just a few objectives may already be high because a single objective can entail many projects.
-Deciding what the organization is not going to do, or which projects are down-prioritized is a very difficult task for any management team.
-However, if the management team fails at this, the organization usually loses its ability to execute strategic projects due to a lack of resources.
+The success of strategy execution depends on the performance of the projects and activities that comprise it.
+Therefore, you need to ensure that you have the right portfolio and set clear priorities.
+Effective organizations limit their strategic choices to a handful of objectives.
+Even then, the number of strategic projects contributing to a few objectives may be high since a single objective can involve many projects.
+Deciding what the organization will not pursue or deprioritize is a difficult task for any management team.
+When management fails to make these decisions, the organization loses the resources needed to execute strategic projects.

 2. Lack of engagement and alignment

-Horizontal alignment between units is considered the single biggest challenge in strategy execution.
-Silos between organizational units are strong, and nowadays, internal cooperation is needed more than perhaps ever before.
-More and more projects are crossing many organizational units and resources are used across the organization.
-Achieving alignment with internal stakeholders improves internal cooperation and execution ability, but it takes a lot of time to achieve.
+Horizontal alignment between units remains the biggest challenge in strategy execution.
+Organizational silos are strong, and now more than ever, internal cooperation is essential.
+More projects span multiple organizational units, and resources are shared across the organization.
+Achieving alignment with internal stakeholders improves internal cooperation and the organization’s ability to execute, but it requires significant time and effort.

 3. Weak performance management